itsjoshuagraves/digitalgarden/content/art/skull-004/index.md

 ---
-title: Skulls [Series-004]
+title: Skulls-004
 tags: [Analog]
 date: 2021-01-01
 bookToc: false
 image: skull-series-004-a.webp
-summary: "Integrating a blackout painted skull with a vintage 1900s typewriter."
+summary: "Series.
+Integrating a blackout painted skull with a vintage 1900s typewriter."
 ---
 My cat wanted in on the photo, who am I to say no?